GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 In the following section we are going to identify the requirements that our system will have to fulfill to meet reach the goals.

-- [G0] Users must be able to access to the system
+- [G0] Make the user able to access to the system.

     - [R0.1] User must sign up with valid credential
     - [R0.2] System must generates a password for the user
     - [R0.3] User must be able to visualize and modify all his personal informations

-- [G1] Allows the clients to find an available car within a selected radius around his or a specified location.
+- [G1] Allow the clients to find an available car within a selected radius around his or a specified location.

     - [R1.1] The system must retrieve the location of the user
     - [R1.2] The user must be able to specify the radius (in km) around the selected location for the car research